kabakker/groceryAgent/README.md

 # groceryAgent
-A python program that visualizes an autonomous agent in a grocery store setting
+A program that visualizes an autonomous agent in a grocery store setting